kaditya25/game-engine/README.md

 Note that it may take some time (a few tens of seconds) for all the elements of the arena to get populated into the RVIZ display.

-### Autonomy Protocol
+### Autonomy Protocol (AP)
-The autonomy protocol takes the current quadcopter state and publishes a proposed trajectory for the quadcopter to follow.
+AP takes the current quadcopter state and publishes a proposed trajectory for the quadcopter to follow.
 ```
 cd game-engine/bin
 ./example_autonomy_protocol